 The college must notify the Council 60 days prior to the scheduled Council meeting that the college wants the substantive change to be reviewed.
-The following documentation must be submitted at least 30 days prior to the scheduled Council meeting that the change will be reviewed.
+The following documentation must be submitted at least 30 days prior to the scheduled Council meeting during which the change will be reviewed.

-- How the curriculum will be increased or decreased. - Analysis of additional financial, facilities, and faculty resources needed for increasing or decreasing the curriculum length. - Curriculum Committee discussion and approval. - Faculty governance discussion and approval. - Governing body discussion and approval.
+- How the curriculum will be increased or decreased - Analysis of additional financial, facilities, and faculty resources needed for increasing or decreasing the curriculum length - Curriculum committee discussion and approval - Faculty governance discussion and approval - Governing body discussion and approval

 The Council will require a progress report for four years after the curriculum change, beginning in the year after the first year of the curriculum increase or decrease.
-The progress report must address:
+The progress report must address the following:

-• Analysis of changes - positive and/or negative - that resulted from the increase or decrease in curriculum length;

-- Analysis of additional financial, facilities, and faculty resources needed for this change - Student achievement data relating the increase or decrease in curriculum length.
+- Analysis of changes-positive and/or negative-that resulted from the increase or decrease in curriculum length - Analysis of additional financial, facilities, and faculty resources needed for this change - Student achievement data related to the increase or decrease in curriculum length - 7.
+Contracting with a non-Title IV certified institution to provide greater than 25 and up to 50 percent of a college's educational program.